-Apart from a candidate's experience, knowledge, skills, availability and likely fit, the committee also considers a candidate's integrity, as well as other directorships and commitments to ensure that the candidate will have sufficient time to discharge his/her role effectively.
+Apart from a candidate's experience, knowledge, skills, availability and likely fit, the committee also considers a candidate's integrity, as well as other directorships and commitments to practively ensure that the candidate will have sufficient time to discharge his/her role effectively.
 The remuneration and nominations committee also considers broader diversity in its assessment in line with its Board diversity policy.

 The management of the Board's succession process is crucial to its sustainability.
 The remuneration and nominations committee ensures that, as directors retire, candidates with the necessary experience and skills are identified to ensure that the Board's competence and balance is maintained and enhanced, taking into account the Group's current and future needs.
-Succession planning for the Board members and key executives are tabled at the remuneration and nominations committee meetings.
+Succession planning for the Board members and key executives remains a focus area and is considered annually by the remuneration and nominations committee meetings.